egilll/futhark/README.md

 The Elder Futhark is the oldest form of the runic alphabets, used from the 2nd to the 8th century in Scandinavia and Germany.

 **Paste the following script** into the developer console, or into the address bar of your browser, just check to see that your browser doesn't remove the `javascript:` part!
+Alternatively, you can add it as a Bookmark in your browser.

 ```js
 javascript:!function(){!function e(a){if(3==a.nodeType&&(a.data=a.data.replace(/(f)/gi,"ᚠ")